 Winchester Fit for the Future is a community project run by volunteers, under the auspices of the Winchester Sport Art and Leisure Trust.
 It brings together local sports clubs and stakeholder organisations in the Winchester area.

-Since 2011, we’ve been undertaking detailed research and analysis, and consulting national governing bodies for sport and local experts.
+Starting in 2011, we undertook detailed research and analysis, consulting national governing bodies for sport and local experts.
 We developed community proposals for a centre to expand participation in sport, support training, and host competitions and other events.
 Studio Four Architects helped us develop site plans and design concepts that reflect these proposals.
 A short video summarising the community proposals and a vision for Bar End can be found here.

-Winchester was not well placed to draw on the legacy of London 2012, due to gaps in sports provision and a public leisure facility that’s well past its prime.
-Many of our community sports clubs still lack a base, struggle to access existing facilities, and have long waiting lists as a result.
+Winchester was not well placed to draw on the legacy of London 2012, due to gaps in sports provision and an ageing public leisure facility that was too small.
+Many of our community sports clubs lacked a base, struggled to access existing facilities, and had long waiting lists as a result.